shuai-xu/flink/docs/dev/stream/examples.md

 $ nc -l 1234
 {% endhighlight %}

-If you get an error “Ncat: socket: Address family not supported by protocol QUITTING”.
-Use the following command:
+If you get an error “Ncat: socket: Address family not supported by protocol QUITTING”, try the following command:

 {% highlight bash %}
 $ nc -l 0.0.0.0 1234
 {% endhighlight %}

-Then, run this example with the hostname and the port as arguments.
+Then run this example with the hostname and the port as arguments.

 {% highlight bash %}
 $ ./bin/flink run ./examples/streaming/SocketWindowWordCount.jar --port 1234